Investec’s Annual Secondaries Report 2021: Key findings

 84% of secondary managers currently use financing or liquidity solutions at the fund level, a similar number to 2019 (86%), with the most popular being subscription finance/capital call facilities and asset-backed financing including hybrid facilities (for acquisitions or dividend recaps).

 With exits becoming more difficult in the current market environment, we may see more managers starting to use NAV financing solutions to deliver liquidity to investors, as well as to provide capital to their portfolio for either defensive or opportunistic reasons.

 When do you expect secondaries deal flow to reach 2018 levels?

 Looking ahead, the consensus among the managers surveyed in this year’s report is that there are plenty of reasons to be optimistic.
 Deal flow may have slowed down in some areas when the impact of Covid-19 was beginning to be felt, but 77% think they will see dramatic improvement within 12 months.

 Additionally, the secondaries market continues to evolve.
-Investec head of origination and NAV financing, Matt Hansford agreed: “Creativity in the secondary market is increasing rapidly.
+Investec head of origination and NAV financing, Jon Harvey agreed: “Creativity in the secondary market is increasing rapidly.
 Advisors and GPs alike continue to find innovative ways to put capital to work.
 Financing solutions need to keep apace and lenders will be asked for a range of different options for different portfolios and situations.”